kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 You will need to hand-edit the file to restrict the azimuths per our QC output.
 I also removed the Beidou signals (frequencies > 300) because they are not in the RINEX 2.11 file.
 We also removed frequency 208.
 [Sample json file.](at01.json)

-Next estimate reflector height (RH) for the one month period:
+Next estimate reflector height (RH) for the two month time period:

 <code>gnssir at01 2020 230 -doy_end 290</code>